 Implement, Measure, Learn, Change

 Making changes in the SEO field requires great patience.
 It’s difficult to make a few optimizations and wait for Google and Bing to update their results.
 You should have other tasks you are working on while you wait for results to keep your mind fresh.
 Let’s say a few weeks go by and you are now on page 1 in Google for a target term.
 You are happy with the results, but you are on the bottom of page one on Google.
 Here is what I would do next.

 I would take my learnings that adding the primary term to my title tag, H1 tag, and body helped improve the terms position.
 You can consider other ways to beef up the content to help Google and Bing know that my piece of content is excellent and deserves high ranks.
 I can add new elements to the page like a video, images, audio, and more.

 Creating and owning a website is how I became a search engine optimizer.
 Unless you have built a site, you will not understand how complicated it is to make web changes.
 Without improving ranks in the past, you won’t understand the thought process of what has and has not worked to grow the organic channel.
 The experience of reviewing data, making changes to a website, analyzing the data, and so forth is what SEO is.
 Having that background experience will allow you to transfer these skills from small to large sites.

 You should also absorb as much information as you can about this field.
 Below are the regular sites I follow to stay up to date with Google and Bing.
 I encourage you to go to as many events as you can in this field too.

-Today, I am a Boston SEO Consultant where I provide digital marketing services to small and medium sized businesses.
+Today, I am a New York SEO Consultant where I provide digital marketing services to small and medium sized businesses.
 If you want to take your learning a step further, I suggest you review how to analyze your log files which will separate you from traditional search experts.